HVAC humidity control is critical in summer

 Related article: New York HVAC Systems: 8 Reasons Bigger is Not Always Better

 Get ventilation design correct.
+Due to the COVID pandemic, many buildings are increasing ventilation to reduce the spread of disease.
 Especially in an office setting, ductwork layouts may no longer work effectively after a remodel.
 If you changed the space layout without updating your HVAC, you might want to consult an HVAC design expert.

 Sometimes moving a duct run or two can make a big difference.
 A qualified HVAC contractor can perform an analysis of your ventilation system using ASHRAE guidelines to make sure the design is adequate for the space and building occupants.